kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask799_Analytics_Dashboard_with_Redis/readme.md

 |   |--inventory_dashboard.py
 |--Users_dashboard.py
 |--users.csv
-|--events_updated.csv
+|--events.csv
 |--inventory.csv
 |--requirements.txt
 |--Dockerfile
 |--docker-compose.yml
 ```
 * Main-pages
-    * The main page is `Users_dashboard.py` which has be run in order to run the webpage.
+    * The main page is `Users_dashboard.py` which has to be run in order to run the webpage.
-    * `Dockerfile`: contains the istructions for building the image.
+    * `Dockerfile`: contains the instructions for building the image.
     * `docker-compose.yml`: Defines the services, ports for the Docker containers.

 * `Dockerfile` configuration: